SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/OpaqueTypes.md

 opaque types preserve the identity of the underlying type.
-Swift can infer associated types, which lets you use an opaque return value in places where a protocol type can't be used as a return value.
+Swift can infer associated types, which lets you use an opaque return value in places where a boxed protocol type can't be used as a return value.
 For example,
 here's a version of the `Container` protocol from <doc:Generics>: